 After a Deployment

-- Create a snapshot difference to compare the backup commit against the destination org:
+- Create a Snapshot Difference to compare the latest backup commit in the backup branch (master_backup in this example), against the destination org:

 Given the way Salesforce handles some of the metadata, items which should be deleted are disregarded.
 Although fields or workflow rules/actions can be selected as single metadata elements, they will be added to one big object definition or object workflow file (e.g. Opportunity.object or Opportunity.workflow).
 The items that are added to those files will be created, but if an item (e.g. a field) is removed from the file, and this file is deployed (Opportunity.object), Salesforce will disregard the field instead of deleting it.